JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 ```

 While tightly coupling pallets is conceptually simple, it has the disadvantage that it depends on a
-specific implementation rather than an abstract behavior.
-The tight version of `check-membership`
+specific implementation rather than an abstract interface.
+This makes the code more difficult to maintain over time and is generally frowned upon.
+The tightly coupled version of `check-membership`
 depends on exactly the `vec-set` pallet rather than a behavior such as managing a set of accounts.

 ## Loose Coupling